Get Your Garage Floor Ready to Shine: A Comprehensive Guide to Epoxy Coating from Start to Finish!

 Most garage floors are good candidates for an epoxy coating but not all of them are.

-If your garage floor is in fairly good or new condition with no oil stains, no paint, or no sealer, then it's probably good to go.
+If your garage floor is in fairly good condition with no oil stains, no paint, or no previous sealers, then it's probably good to start the prep work.

 If your garage floor has a few minor cracks and a little spalling, that's pretty easy to fix.
 I can show you what to use and how to fix those cracks.

-If your garage floor has a lot of oil staining, big cracks (1/4" wide or more, where one side is higher than the other, white powdery stuff (efflorescence) on the surface, then it's probably not a good candidate and you should consult with a PRO before moving forward.
+PRO TIP: If your garage floor has a lot of oil spots, big uneven cracks, white powdery stuff (efflorescence) on the surface, then it's probably not a good candidate and you should consult with a PRO before moving forward.

-If you already have epoxy paint or some type of garage floor paint on the floor, that's ok, it just makes the prep work of removing it a little harder.
+Also, If you already have epoxy paint or some type of garage floor paint on the floor, that's ok, it just makes the prep work more difficult. (you got to grind all that off)

-The above garage floor was about 15 years old and had been previously painted about 10 years ago.
+The garage floor in the picture above was about 15 years old and had epoxy paint installed about 10 years prior to us getting hired.

-The Problem: The surface of the concrete wasn't properly prepared and the coating was really wearing off, especially under the tires.
+The Problem: The surface of the concrete wasn't properly prepared and the epoxy paint was wearing off, especially under the vehicle's tires.

-We did all the necessary prep, used the right epoxy materials and the new epoxy flake floor came out beautiful (See below)
+The solution: We did proper preparation, used high-quality, extremely durable epoxy kits and the new epoxy flooring came out beautiful (See below)

-There's 3 major reasons your epoxy flake floor coating might fail and peel off.
+There's 3 major reasons concrete coatings might fail, blister, and peel off.

-The 2nd and 3rd reasons are poor prep and using inferior epoxy materials.
+The 2nd and 3rd reasons are poor surface preparation and using inferior, low quality, epoxy materials.
 (No worries here, I'll cover these down below!)

-How do you check for moisture in your floor?
+How do you check for moisture in your concrete floor?

-Well, there's a few ways, like doing a calcium chloride test or a Relative Humidity test.
-But probably the easiest for a diy'er like yourself is doing a plastic (visqueen) test.
+Well, there's a few ways, one way is to do a calcium chloride test or a Relative Humidity test.

-This moisture test will require you to tape down a 2 foot by 2 foot piece of plastic to your garage floor.
+This moisture test will require you to tape down a 2' by 2' piece of plastic to your garage floor.